Betelhem-M/Betelhem-M/README.md

 <img align="right" width="280" alt="coding gif" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

-I’m
-🎨 Frontend-focused developer with a strong foundation in building clean, responsive, and user-centered web interfaces.
+I’m Frontend-focused developer passionate about building clean, responsive, and user-centered web interfaces.
-    I enjoy turning ideas into interactive digital experiences using modern web technologies.
+I enjoy transforming ideas into interactive digital experiences using modern web technologies.

+🚀 Currently Growing In

-⚙️ Currently expanding my skills into backend development to better understand how systems work behind the scenes — learning how to build APIs, manage databases, and
-    connect full-stack applications using technologies like Node.js and server-side frameworks.
+Building strong backend fundamentals — learning how to create APIs, manage databases, and develop full-stack applications using Node.js and server-side frameworks.

-🔐 Strong interest in cybersecurity.
-Passionate about understanding how systems are secured, how vulnerabilities are exploited, and how to build safer applications.
+🔐 Cybersecurity Interest

+Deeply interested in understanding system security, vulnerabilities, and secure coding practices.
+My goal is to build applications that are not only functional but protected.

+🎯 Long-Term Vision

-🚀 Long-term goal: Combine full-stack development with cybersecurity knowledge to create secure, scalable, and reliable systems.
+To combine full-stack development with cybersecurity knowledge and create secure, scalable, and reliable systems.

+📚 Mindset

-📚 Believe in continuous learning, consistent practice, and building real-world projects to grow every day
+Committed to continuous learning, consistent practice, and building real-world projects to improve every day

 ## 🛠️ Tech Stack